Calinou/sauerbraten-source-port/README.md

     minute left, and yellow when there are less than 3 minutes left.
   - Own chat messages (standard and team) are now displayed in light gray to be easier to distinguish from other players' messages.
+  - Chat messages containing your name (case-insensitive) are now displayed in orange ("highlight" messages).
+    - If your name contains clan tags or is frequently shortened by other players, define `/chathighlightname` to use an additional highlight word (in addition to your player name).
+This word is also case-insensitive.
 - **Tweaked variable defaults:**
   - `aniso` (`0` -> `16`) - 16× anisotropic filtering to make textures look
     better when viewed at oblique angles.